 is registered on Apple Developer Portal:

-- You will be asked to log in your Apple Developer account and select your team.
-You can also provide this information by using the
+- You will be asked to log in to your Apple Developer account and select your team.
+You can also provide this information in

 EXPO_APPLE_PASSWORD environment variable.